blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 }
 ```

-The logic of the `win` action involves transferring the balance of the `oracle_bet_info` account to the winner and setting the balance of the `oracle_bet_info` account to zero.
+The logic of the `win` action involves transferring the balance of the `oracle_bet_info` account to the winner.

 ℹ️ In the `join` action we were constrained to invoke the system program to transfer the assets.
 This because the assets were provided by the participants, accounts [owned](https://solanacookbook.com/core-concepts/accounts.html#account-model) by the system program.
 In the `win` action, the assets are transferred to the winner from a PDA account, which is owned by the program itself.
 This is why we can directly manipulate the assets in the PDA account.